CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

   [0] OCTET STRING 'ACDE480011223344'H
 ~~~

-## EUI-48 constraint for universal addresses
+## EUI-48 constraint for universal, unicast addresses

+The first octet of a MAC address contains two flag bits.

+- I/G bit (bit 0) – 0 = unicast, 1 = multicast.
+Multicast prefixes are never OUIs.
+- U/L bit (bit 1) – 0 = universal (IEEE‑assigned), 1 = local.

+These flags let the implementations exclude multicast and local addresses but still cannot prove that a 24‑bit value is an IEEE‑registered OUI.
+36‑bit CIDs share the same first 24 bits and enterprises MAY deploy pseudo‑OUIs.
+CAs MUST include only addresses the subscriber legitimately controls (registered OUI or CID).
+Before issuing a certificate that contains a MACAddress or a name constraint based on such a permitted set of addresses, the CA MUST verify that control: for example, by consulting the IEEE registry or reviewing manufacturer documentation.

 The following constraint definition constrains EUI-48 values to only
-those are universal; locally assigned values will not match the
+those are universal and unicast; locally assigned or multicast values will not match the
 constraint.

 ~~~

-  [0] OCTET STRING '020000000000020000000000'H
+  [0] OCTET STRING '020000000000030000000000'H

 ~~~